Dana TM4: Dana acquisition and global expansion

 On June 22, 2018, Dana Incorporated and Hydro-Quebec jointly announced that TM4 would be turned into a 55 / 45 joint-venture.
 Both parties believe that by partnering and complementing their respective strengths, TM4 will be able to reach its full potential.

 In July 2019, Hydro-Québec announces that the company has invested $85 million to secure the growth of TM4, now called Dana TM4, and to ensure its leadership position in the electric powertrain sector.
 This investment includes the exclusive property of Chinese company Dana Electric Motor Co.
 Ltd, formerly called Prestolite E-Propulsion Systems (PEPS), by Dana TM4, in which it previously held a 50% interest.
 The new Dana TM4 entity also incorporated the activities of Italian low voltage inverter and motor manufacturer SME Group, as well as, in 2020 Ashwood Electric motors in the UK.

 In 2020, Dana TM4 announced the opening of a new production facility for electric motors and inverters in the Pune region of India and in 2021, an announcement was made regarding a new production plant in Amal, Sweden.

+On May 10th, 2024, Hydro-Québec announced it would be exercing the put option of its minority interest in Dana TM4, exiting the joint-venture once they have agreed with Dana on a fair market value for the transaction.